 Judaism teaches that the body and soul are separate yet indivisible partners in human life.
 Rather than imprisoning or corrupting the soul, the body is a God-given tool for doing sacred work in the world.
 It requires protection, care, and respect, because it is holy.

 Ancient Israelite Concepts of Soul

 The Bible gives few clues to the ancient Israelite idea of the soul or spirit.
-Three words which over time developed the meaning of “soul” are present in Tanakh: Neshamah, Nefesh, and Ruah.
+Three words which over time developed the meaning of “soul” are present in Tanach: Neshamah, Nefesh, and Ruach.
 Tracing the evolution of these terms gives us some idea of the ancient Israelites’ beliefs regarding the soul.

 In the Creation story, we read of God blowing a “breath of life” into the man of earth and dust (Genesis 2:7).
-The word used is a form of the Hebrew root indicating breath.
-Although this “neshamah” later becomes associated with the soul, the word here only describes the element that animates a body.
+The word used here, neshamah, is a form of the Hebrew root indicating breath.
+Although this word ater becomes associated with the soul, here it only describes the element that animates a body.
 This animating element is not, in early biblical tradition, separate from the body in life, nor does it possess any personality.

 Similarly, ruah is the animating force from God.
-Most often used as “wind,” ruahmay also be used as “breath.”
+Most often used as “wind,” ruah may also be used to mean “breath.”
 “God said, ‘My breath [ruhi] will not govern man forever, since he is flesh…'” (Genesis 6:3).
 Here, we see the added element of transience: The ruah ends its association with the mortal body at death.

 The word nefesh is often used to mean “person” or “living being”.
 In the Torah, however, animals may also possess this life force–a “nefesh behemah.”
 The term nefesh is particularly associated with blood, as in “the life [nefesh] of the flesh is in the blood” (Leviticus 17:11).